Easy white soda bread

 Get your kids to lightly flour your work surface, then tip your dough on to it.

 Shape it into a round loaf with your hands then pop it on to your prepared baking tray.
+To get it into shape, make a round ball and gently tuck the sides under to smooth the top.

 Using a sharp knife ( this is a job for grown ups) score through your bread to divide it into quarters.
 Don’t score through to the bottom.